qlddohhrs/qheps-hr/Developer technical handover.md

 #### Font Awesome icons
 Currently the Font Awesome framework is being referenced through their CDN link with the recent addition of their FA5 update scripts that include Shims for backwards compatibility with FA4.
 Ideally post-Squiz migration, this library would be incorporated locally and using the Font Awesome 5 Pro complete version that we are now paying for.
 Latest version can be downloaded by signing in at [FontAwesome.com](https://fontawesome.com).
-In the interim, a CDN link for Font Awesome 5 Pro is apparently in the works and would be a one line swap in the custom-footer.
+In the interim, a CDN link for Font Awesome 5 Pro is  in their development pipeline and would be a one line swap in the **custom-footer.inc** file.
 #### JQuery UI
 The standard JQuery UI styles and script support features such as the Accordions.
 #### URL of current page